ceslami/PHPMemcacheSASL/README.md

 ## PHPMemcacheSASL for AppFog

 This is a modification of [ronnywang](https://github.com/ronnywang/PHPMemcacheSASL)'s implementation of PHPMemcacheSASL specifically for use on [AppFog](http://appfog.com).
+As of now, this is the official reference implementation [listed in the official documentation](https://docs.appfog.com/add-ons/memcachier#php).

 ### What's the difference?